Getting ready before a wildfire

 If you're in an area that is prone to wildfire, or you just want to be proactive, there are a number of activities you can complete to prevent or prepare for a wildfire.

 We all play a critical role in mitigating wildfire risks around their homes and properties by undertaking FireSmart activities.
-Simple measures can make a significant difference to the survivability of structures by decreasing the intensity of a wildfire and slow its spread.
+Simple actions can decrease the intensity of a wildfire and slow its spread.
 This helps stop buildings from being damaged in a fire.

 Complete the FireSmart home assessment to see what changes will make the greatest difference in reducing your home’s risk.

 Nearly half of all wildfires in B.C. are caused by human carelessness.
 You can prevent them by following a few simple rules:

 - Do not make a campfire larger than half a square metre

 - Keep a shovel or at least eight litres of water nearby to extinguish your fire